 - Clear Verification: A Policy ID linked to a single name is faster for an embassy officer to verify in the insurer's database.

-- Risk Mitigation: If one family member's visa is delayed or rejected, having individual documents prevents the entire group's "file" from being logically linked in a way that causes errors.
+- Risk Mitigation: If one family member's visa is delayed or rejected, having individual documents prevents the entire group's file from being affected.

 The VFS Recommendation

 Most VFS Global centers recommend that even if you travel as a family, each application file should be "self-contained."
-This means each file should have its own copy of the flight reservation and its own insurance certificate.
+This means each file should have its own insurance certificate.

 When Group Policies Work